October 2025 Links

 Leica just announced the M10-D a M-mount rangefinder digital camera, that doesn’t have a screen or other controls at the back.
 Sounds familiar?
 It seems the timing is in sync with the Pixii I talked about yesterday.
 Similarly, to control anything but aperture, shutter speed and exposure compensation, you have to use the companion smartphone app.

 The Leica M10-D is a stripped down version of the M10-P. Is it cheaper?
-No. Both have an advertised street price of USD$8,000.
+No. Both have an advertised street price of US$8,000.

 The future is mirrorless